zxeenu/heavy-telegram-bot/README.md

 ## Logger Service

 The Logger service is a Golang application that listens to log events from RabbitMQ.
-This application will serve as a central hub to store logs to find our what is happening in our even choreography.
+This application will serve as a central hub to store logs to find our what is happening in our event choreography.

 ## Current